 My school yearsMartin studied in two different primary schools, then Kuressaare Gymnasium and Estonian Business School (EBS).
 As some of the lessons felt boring, because the teacher was not able to explain the subject related to real life, then Martin often found additional activities besides official curriculum.

-He was active member of student council, organized school parties and even published his private newspaper to compete school's official newspaper.
+He was active member of student council, organized disco parties and even published his private newspaper to compete school's official newspaper.